FAQ

 For toddlers, we build a foundation of trust and encourage a healthy relationship with sleep.
 Parents are asked to stay present with toddlers/preschool-aged children with a gradual shift out of the bedroom.

-Is your service covered under benefits?
+Is this service covered under benefits?

 Does your plan include naps?

 Yes.
 Better Bedtime uses a whole approach where we tackle daytime and nighttime sleep all at the same time.
+You don’t need to stay home for all naps.

 Can I still feed my baby at night?